ankitects/anki/docs/contributing.md

 #!/bin/bash
 bazel test //...

-If your change is to anki/ and not covered by the existing unit tests, please consider adding a unit test at the same time.
+If your change is non-trivial and not covered by the existing unit tests, please consider adding a unit test at the same time.

 ## Code Style